prretik05/prretik05/README.md

 - 👋 Hi, I’m Preeti Kumari
 - From UPES,Dehradun pursuing Btech CSE
-- 👀 I’m interested in Web development and game development
+- 👀 I’m currently working on game dev
 - 💞️ I’m looking to collaborate on with anyone

 <!---